muntasirhsn/muntasirhsn.github.io/index.md

 ---
 ### Deep CNN-LSTM network for energy usage forecasting
-Long Short-Term Memory or LSTM is a special type of Recurrent Neural Network (RNN) that can be used for time-series forecasting.
+Long short-term memory (LSTM) is a special type of recurrent neural network (RNN) that can be used for time-series forecasting.
 LSTM networks are capable of learning features from input sequences of data and can be used to predict multi-step sequences.
 In this example, a CNN-LSTM architecture is used for multistep time-series energy usage forecasting.
+A one-dimensional convolutional neural network (CNN) is used to read and encode the input sequence.
+An LSTM network is then used as a decoder to make a one-step prediction for each value in the output sequence.

 <img src="images/time-series2.png?raw=true"/>